Slookeur/atomes-manual/README.md

 [atomes][atomes] is a Free (Open Source) software !

-You can download the complete documentation in PDF here: [Atoms documentation PDF][atomes-doc]
+You can download the complete documentation in PDF here: [atomes documentation PDF][atomes-doc]

 ## atomes tutorials